 Understanding when automations run

 Each automation can act on a maximum of 1,000 tickets each hour.
-If there are more than 1,000 tickets where conditions are met for an automation, 1,000 tickets will be processed in that hour, and the remaining tickets will be processed during the next hour, if conditions are still met, or the hour after that, until all tickets are processed.
-On jobs that are very large it may take several hours to work through all of the tickets that would have otherwise been acted upon that first hour.
+If there are more than 1,000 tickets where conditions are met for an automation, 1,000 tickets will be processed in that hour, and the remaining tickets will be processed during the next hour, if conditions are still met, or the hour after that, until all tickets are checked.
+On jobs that are very large it may take many hours to work through all of the tickets that meet the conditions of that automation.

 Understanding when automations fire